fspoettel/arkham.build/README.md

 ## Icons

 Arkham-related SVG icons are sourced from ArkhamCards's [icomoon project](https://github.com/zzorba/ArkhamCards/blob/master/assets/icomoon/project.json) and loaded as webfonts.
-Additional icons are bundled as SVG via `vite-plugin-svgr` or imported from `lucide-react`.

 In order to update icon fonts, the workflow is:
 1. Load the icomoon project you want to update.